OpenAMEE/amee-lib-php/README.txt

 AMEE API PEAR Library

+Version 0.1

 Requires PHP 5.2.0+

 Core PHP packages that are required for the library:
   - Network
   - JSON

-Can use openssl for POST /auth connections, if the package is installed, to protect username/password info; if not present, will send username/password information to the API "in the clear".
+Suports the use of openssl for POST /auth connections, if the package is installed, to protect username/password info; if not present, will send username/password information to the API "in the clear".

-Caching TODO List:
+No Caching

-1. Caching of Data Item Drill Down UIDs
-2.
+No Advanced Searching